marbl/MetagenomeScope/README.md

 ### 3 and 4.
 Chains and cyclic chains

 **Chains** are just non-branching paths of at least two nodes. **Cyclic chains** are chains where the end node has an outgoing edge to the start node.
-Cyclic chains represent a simpler form of what are known in de Bruijn graphs as _whirl_ structures ([Pevzner _et al._, 2004](https://pmc.ncbi.nlm.nih.gov/articles/PMC515325/)).
+Cyclic chains represent a simpler form of what are known in edge-centric graphs as _whirl_ structures ([Pevzner _et al._, 2004](https://pmc.ncbi.nlm.nih.gov/articles/PMC515325/)).

 ### 5. Bipartites

 **Bipartites** are regions of the graph that can be partitioned into two layers of nodes (let's call them _Left_ and _Right_), such that all of the nodes in _Left_ have outgoing edges to all of the nodes in _Right_.
 We require that both _Left_ and _Right_ contain at least two nodes each.
-(This is essentially a stricter version of a [complete bipartite graph](https://en.wikipedia.org/wiki/Complete_bipartite_graph).)
+(Such a pattern is essentially a stricter version of a [complete bipartite graph](https://en.wikipedia.org/wiki/Complete_bipartite_graph).)

 Surprisingly, these patterns pop up a lot in certain assembly graphs!
 These are less well-documented in the literature than the above types of patterns, but our suspicion is that these are another indication (like frayed ropes) of repeats -- and that a lot of these patterns in succession might indicate things like strain heterogeneity.
-See Figure 5 of [Li _et al._, 2012](https://academic.oup.com/bfg/article/11/1/25/191455) for an example bipartite pattern (and frayed rope) that is caused by a repeat.
+See Figure 5 of [Li _et al._, 2012](https://academic.oup.com/bfg/article/11/1/25/191455) for an example bipartite (and frayed rope) that is caused by a repeat.

 ## Example datasets